Narraway History, Family Crest & Coats of Arms

 Early Origins of the Narraway family

-Devon at Northcote (Northcott), a hamlet, in the parish of Boyton, union of Holsworthy, hundred of Black Torrington.
+The surname Narraway was first found in Devon at Northcote (Northcott), a hamlet, in the parish of Boyton, union of Holsworthy, hundred of Black Torrington.
 The surname claims descendancy "from Galfridus, who was of Northcote, in the parish of East-Downe, in the twelfth century."
-CITATION[CLOSE]

 Early History of the Narraway family